Musk tells federal employees to explain ‘what they got done last week’ or resign

 “It is cruel and disrespectful to hundreds of thousands of veterans who are wearing their second uniform in the civil service to be forced to justify their job duties to this out-of-touch, privileged, unelected billionaire who has never performed one single hour of honest public service in his life,” American Federation of Government Employees (AFGE) President Everett Kelley said of Musk’s latest directive.
 “AFGE will challenge any unlawful terminations of our members and federal employees across the country.”

 Hours before Musk’s post went out on Saturday, Trump took to his own social media site, Truth Social, where he wrote in all caps, “Elon is doing a great job, but I would like to see him get more aggressive.
-Remember, we have a court to save, but ultimately, to make greater than ever before.
+Remember, we have a country to save, but ultimately, to make greater than ever before.
 MAGA!”

 On Sunday morning, Musk followed up his post with a poll, asking his 218.7 million followers if all federal employees should “be required to send a short email with some basic bullet points about what they accomplished last week.”
 With three hours left in the poll, 320,000 people had voted.